HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### **<br/>Define Unit Testing**
 Unit testing is a software testing method that focuses on testing individual components or modules of a software application in isolation.
 It involves writing small, independent tests for each unit of code to verify its correctness and functionality.

+### **<br/>Define Integration Testing**
+Integration Testing is a type of software testing where individual modules or components are combined and tested as a group to ensure that they work together properly.